 Ahrefs’ YouTube Keyword Tool

-Ahrefs has some of the best free SEO tools available, and their YouTube Keyword Tool is no exception.
-Just enter the keyword of your choice and you’ll receive a list of 100 phrase match keyword ideas, all organized from the highest search volume to the lowest:
+Ahrefs has some of the best free search engine optimization tools available, and their YouTube Keyword Tool is no exception.
+Just enter the keyword of your choice in the search bar and you’ll receive a list of 100 phrase match keyword ideas, all organized from the highest search volume to the lowest:

 TubeRanker

-No-nonsense and easy to use, TubeRanker is a simple but powerful tool for YouTube keyword research.
+No-nonsense and easy to use, TubeRanker is a simple but powerful keyword tool.
 Just enter your chosen keyword and watch the top and most relevant keywords appear.

 And since the results TubeRanker generates aren’t limited to those that contain your entered keyword, you might just come across some entirely new ideas: